Coulomb drag between two graphene layers at different temperatures

-The Eq. (\ref{eq:transconductivity}) is quite general, in the sense that the only approximations made are the starting assumptions.
+Equation (\ref{eq:transconductivity}) is quite general, in the sense that the only approximations made are the starting assumptions.
 For equal layer temperatures it reduces to the well-known drag conductivity in graphene \cite{Tse2007,Kim2011,Narozhny2012}.
-The function $\boldsymbol{\Gamma}_{i}\left(\mathbf{q},\omega\right)$ is the usual non-linear susceptibility.
+The function $\boldsymbol{\Gamma}_{i}\left(\mathbf{q},\omega\right)$ is the usual nonlinear susceptibility.
 The new function $\tilde{\boldsymbol{\Gamma}}_{i}\left(\mathbf{q},\omega\right)$ only appears in the transconductivity when $T_{i}\neq T_{j}$, and as we shall see, it can lead to significant deviations from the drag behavior at equal layer temperatures.

-In general, there are two ways by which the transconductivity depends on the temperature of the layers.
+The obtained expression for the transconductivity reflects the two general ways by which the drag depends on the temperature of the layers \cite{Narozhny2016}.
 One comes from the available electronic states for scattering, which results in the known factor $\sim\sinh^{-1}\left(\beta\hbar\omega/2\right)$ (one for each layer).
 The other temperature dependence comes from the deviations from equilibrium in the distribution function [cf. Eq. (\ref{eq:noneq})].
-At equal layer temperatures this simply yields a prefactor $\sim 1/T_j$ in the transconductivity $\sigma_{ij}$, and the usual non-linear susceptibility (\ref{eq:NLsus0}) in both layers (which is temperature independent in the degenerate limit).
+At equal layer temperatures this simply yields a prefactor $\sim 1/T_j$ in the transconductivity $\sigma_{ij}$, and the usual nonlinear susceptibility (\ref{eq:NLsus0}) in both layers (which is temperature independent in the degenerate limit).
 When $T_{i}\neq T_{j}$, the response of the system is modified according to Eq. (\ref{eq:f}).
-This function reflects the fact that for interlayer scattering between two layers at different temperatures, the number of states available for scattering into differs from the number of states available for scattering out, even at equilibrium [see appendix \ref{appendix:transconductivity}, Eq. (\ref{eq:App1})].
+This function reflects the fact that for interlayer scattering between two layers at different temperatures, the number of states available for scattering into differs from the number of states available for scattering out, even at equilibrium [see Appendix \ref{appendix:transconductivity}, Eq. (\ref{eq:App1})].
 Importantly, the function $f_{ij}^{\alpha}\left(\mathbf{q},\omega,\Delta\beta\neq0\right)$ depends on $T$, even within the degenerate limit $\mu/k_BT\gg1$.